What's your name?

 Put your most important Selling Angles (learn about selling angles) on your images.
 That way your images are doing two jobs:

-1: They are providing your visitors with a visual representation of your product or some part of your sales pitch.
+1: They are providing visitors with a visual representation of your product.

 2: They are increasing the visibility of your most important selling angles, the ones that your visitors might miss in the product description since they’re so busy gawking over your beautiful pictures!

-I call this a Picture Story—you’re using your pictures to highlight important parts of your product’s story.
+I call this a Picture Story—you’re using your pictures to highlight important parts of your sales pitch.

-A Picture Story is a kind of like a magazine ad:
+A Picture Story is like a magazine ad:

 Uh oh!
 Let's get in touch so I can explain this better.